221114-Java-Angular-NGC/coding-activities/challenges/hands-of-time.md

 ## Business Rules/Errata

 - Your solution will take in a single LocalTime value as input and must return the angle of degrees as a integer value.
-- Assume that the hour hand is in an absolute position.
+- Assume that the hour hand is in an absolute position (like on a basic face clock on the wall).

 ## Examples